-4 Policy
+4. BA Policy Assertions

-WS-Policy [WSPOLICY] defines a framework, model and grammar for expressing the capabilities, requirements, and general characteristics of entities in an XML Web servicesbased system.
-This specification leverages the WS-Policy family of specifications to enable participants and coordinators to describe and advertise their capabilities and/or requirements.
-The set of policy assertions for WS-Business Activity is defined below.
+WS-Policy Framework [WS-Policy] and WS-Policy Attachment [WSPOLICYATTACH] collectively define a framework, model and grammar for expressing the capabilities, requirements, and general characteristics of entities in an XML Web services-based system.
+To enable a web service to describe business activity-related capabilities and requirements of a service and its operations, this specification defines a pair of Business Agreement policy assertions that leverage the WS-Policy framework.

-4.1.
-Spec Version
+4.1 Assertion Models